Osgoode Hall Law School: Rankings and reputation

-In its most recent rankings, Maclean's magazine has ranked Osgoode second amongst Canadian law schools.
-In the 2008 rankings published by Canadian Lawyer Magazine, Osgoode was ranked first in Canada, and was awarded high marks for the quality of its professors, flexible curriculum, and the diversity and relevance of course offerings.
+In the 2008 rankings published by Canadian Lawyer Magazine, Osgoode was ranked first in Canada and was awarded high marks for the quality of its professors, flexible curriculum, and the diversity and relevance of course offerings.
 The faculty has been described as the "strongest in the country," and rank number one in Canada for faculty journal citations.

-In the 2022-2023 year, 3600 applicants applied for the 290 spots available in the first year program, resulting in an acceptance rate of around 8%.
-The only North American law school with a lower rate of acceptance is Yale Law School.
+In 2011, 2012, 2013, Maclean's magazine has ranked Osgoode second amongst Canadian law schools.

+In 2025, Osgoode Hall Law School ranked 4th overall in Canada and 2nd in Ontario based off rankings from Times Higher Education The school remains highly competitive with about 2600 applicants a year and an acceptance rate of 8-10%.